boneletuh/compiler/README.md

 # compiler
-my first try in making a compiler
+my first attempt in making a compiler